Covid Response the Top Priority in Massive $227 Billion California Budget

 From a nearly empty auditorium in downtown Sacramento, Newsom told a select group of reporters the state’s finances may have done a 180 over the last year, but its progressive values haven’t.

-“The budget has so much changed,” Newsom said.
+“My, has so much changed,” Newsom said.
 “The numbers changed dramatically, a $60 billion swing, but our values did not change.”

 On the strength of a booming economy that produced over 115 straight months of jobs expansion, a jubilant Newsom spent hours last January regaling reporters with items from an ambitious $222 billion budget.
 The budget, which would have been the largest in state history, was dotted with progressive items including billions to expand health care to homeless and undocumented Californians, as well as a proposal to ask voters to take out a $4 billion bond to fight climate change.